ccremer/charts/.github/pull_request_template.md

 Please make sure that you let https://github.com/norwoodj/helm-docs generate the documentation.
 You can do that by running

-    docker run --rm -v $(pwd):/src -w /src -u $(id -u) jnorwood/helm-docs
+    make docs

-This will create a README.md based on the values.yaml file.
+This will create README.md files based on the values.yaml file.
 -->

 #### What this PR does / why we need it: